aseeba/aseeba/README.md

 ## What I did before the Bootcamp at neue fische

 The Internet fascinated me already in the days of the 28K modem.
 So, armed with a simple text editor and selfHTML, I built my first small personal website.
 I placed special emphasis on implementing my very clear idea of how my site should be structured, and on a consistent and aesthetic appearance.
-During my apprenticeship in a small advertising agency I built my first websites for state and federal parliament members with the help of Joomla and a good friend (as backup).
+During my apprenticeship in a small advertising agency I built my first websites for state and federal parliament members with the help of Joomla and a good friend (as backup 😉).

 Later, in my further professional career, my fascination for structure and aesthetics was joined by my enthusiasm for haptic, analog media (print production).
 Here, too, I was driven by the motivation to want to know exactly how the technology behind it worked (from the use of graphics programs to the printing processes and quality assurance).
 And so, for several years, I organized print products ranging from small special prints to large POS and OOH campaigns.